kabilanvennila/hackon/README.md

 <p align="center">
   <em>
    A lot of people are commiting <b>Suicide</b> in the recent years.
 So, we have made a chat bot to address this issue.
-    We leverage the use of modern AI to make <b>Candy Bot</b> a chat bot that interacts well with you to understand your problem and say some good words to<b> make you smile</b>&nbsp;
+    We leverage the use of modern AI to make <b>Candy Bot</b>a Voice Enabled Chatbot that interacts well with you to understand your problem and say some good words to<b> make you smile</b>&nbsp;
     interact with it to <b>Learn more</b> <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Rocket.gif" width="18px">
   </em>